 So how is this is not exploitation of our students by the industry called 4-year college?
 And I am not even talking what our big universities might be doing to the reputation of institutions like community colleges when we treat people from those places as less talented or qualified.
 Yet the option of reducing time spent getting a degree never seems to get brought up or discussed in discussions on how college education needed to change.
 Academics speak a lot about innovation, inequities in society and are paid to be critical of old ideas and developing new ones but how much do they really question the inefficiencies and non-competitive nature of their own enterprise because that means changing how they operate which no one wants.

-I will in a later post discuss tuition revenue per hour as compared to faculty salary per hour.
-You can guess or estimate what share is the latter of the former!
+I intend to in a later post discuss tuition revenue per hour as compared to faculty salary per hour.
+Can you guess what share is the latter of the former?

 No comments: